fredlcore/BSB-LAN/BSB_lan/BSB_lan/HOWTO.md

 Optionally configure the following parameters in BSB_lan_config.h:
 - MAC address of your ethernet shield.
 It can be normally found on a label at the shield:
   `byte mac[] = {0xDE, 0xAD, 0xBE, 0xEF, 0xFE, 0xEA };`
-- You only need to change the default IP-address when using more than one interface in the same network.
+- You only need to change the default IP- and MAC-address when using more than one interface in the same network.
 - Ethernet port
   `EthernetServer server(80);`
 - Pin assigment of the BSB adapter